-The Disaster Recovery Project is made up of a team of two advocates and one full time attorney.
-We help people with disabilities who have been impacted by a disaster, such as a hurricane or flood.
-We help them in many ways.
+DRNC’s Disaster Recovery Project helps people with disabilities who have been impacted by a disaster, such as a hurricane or flood.
 We help with finding housing.
 We can connect them with organizations that provide services and resources they need.
 When people have urgent disaster-related needs, we can help immediately and in real-time.
-Our team also monitors shelters during a disaster to make sure people with disabilities have what they need.
+Our team monitors shelters during a disaster to make sure people with disabilities have what they need.
 We also work within communites and with stakeholders to make sure individuals with disabilities are included in planning and responding to natural disasters.

 How we help during a disaster

 - Monitoring shelters to make sure people with disabilities have what they need for their disability, including accommodations, food, and medical supplies.

 - Making sure shelters and temporary housing are accessible.